steph45607/Eth_Scan/UDP Scan/testbed.md

 What you need to make this testbed are:
 - 1 NAT
 - 1 ROUTER
-- 2 Kali Linux CLI
+- 1 Kali Linux CLI
+- 1 Ubuntu as DNS-Server

 The reason why we use a router instead of a switch, we want to test nmap when the scenario is that the end devices have different subnet, but they are still connected in a network.